 Yes, okay, there's a big one.

-Um but if the answer is no, well, our friends at legalzoom.com can help you.
+But if the answer is no, well, our friends at legalzoom.com can help you.

 Now, say you'd like to get finally your dream business off the ground.

-Should you incorporate, form an LLC, uh, maybe have a great product, a new invention, but you have no idea how to protect your intellectual property.
+Should you incorporate, form an LLC, maybe have a great product, a new invention, but you have no idea how to protect your intellectual property.

-Wouldn't it be great to have an attorney you can trust, guide you along the way without breaking your bank account?
+Wouldn't it be great to have an attorney you can trust guide you along the way without breaking your bank account?

-They shouldn't stand between you and making your dreams a reality.
+You know, expensive legal fees and questions, they shouldn't stand between you and making your dreams a reality.

-That's why legal zoom was created to provide you a way to confidently navigate the very complicated legal system.
+That's why LegalZoom was created to provide you a way to confidently navigate the very complicated legal system.

 They have upfront pricing, complete transparency.